Cepeen/cepeen.github.io/cluenotepadpp.md

 that the data may not be completely or comprehensively removed from all our systems (e.g., backups, etc.).

 *12. DO WE MAKE UPDATES TO THIS NOTICE?*

-/*In Short: *Yes, we will update this notice as necessary to stay compliant with relevant laws./
+Yes, we will update this notice as necessary to stay compliant with relevant laws.

 We may update this privacy notice from time to time.
 The updated version will be indicated by an updated "Revised" date and the updated version